AshGw/AES-256/README.md

 **content** : This can be a single character or a whole movie in binary, that depends on your specific needs.

 **key** : This key column wasn't indeed meant to store a key itself but rather store a reference to the actual key.
-The key itself should be stored somewhere else safe and secure preferrably off-grid and completely seprerate from any vulnerable devices, heck you can even write it down on a piece of paper, just make sure to rotate your keys from time to time.
+The key itself should be stored somewhere else safe and secure preferrably off-grid and completely seprerate from any vulnerable devices, you can even write it down on a piece of paper if you want , just make sure to rotate your keys from time to time.

 1) Create connection to the database :
 ```python